wizo06/japanese/docs/index.md

 **Point #1**

-???+ quote
+???+ quote "Quote from a [video](https://youtu.be/QYlVJlmjLEc) by Tom Scott"
     "Most monolingual speakers think that other languages are basically just *their* language, with different words, in a slightly different order, and maybe a different way of writing."

 The point that I want to make here is that, languages are *not* all the same.
 Do NOT try to learn Japanese with the impression that there is always a 1:1 relation between Japanese and English (or any other language).
-That quote is from the first 10 seconds of [this video](https://youtu.be/QYlVJlmjLEc) by Tom Scott.
-(3m59s)
+The fact that machine translation is never perfect should be enough proof that the difference between any two languages is not simply a matter of "word order" and "written differently".
+More about [machine translation here](https://youtu.be/GAgp7nXdkLU).
+(5m04s)

 **Point #2**